 - Summon for Unlawful Detainer (Form DC-421): This form outlines why the landlord is filing a lawsuit against the tenant and provides information about how the tenant must respond once sued.
 The landlord must file the form at the General District Court in the county where the property is located.

-- Request for Writ of Possession (Form DC-469): If the landlord wins an eviction lawsuit, the landlord can file this document to request a court to evict the tenant from the premises forcibly.
-The court will issue the writ to the sheriff’s office, and a sheriff will then remove the tenant from the landlord’s property.
-The tenant will have seventy-two (72) hours to leave on their own before being forced out by the sheriff.
+- Request for Writ of Eviction (Form DC-469): If the landlord wins an eviction lawsuit, the landlord can file this document to request a court to evict the tenant from the premises forcibly.
+The court will issue the Writ to the sheriff’s office, and a sheriff will then remove the tenant from the landlord’s property.
+The tenant will have seventy-two (72) hours to leave on before the sheriff forces them out.